fmenozzi/easyppm/README.md

     color c = easyppm_black_white(0); // White

-### easyppm_gamma_corret
+### easyppm_gamma_correct
 Gamma-correct entire image by specified amount.

     easyppm_gamma_correct(&ppm, 2.2f);

 ### easyppm_invert_y
 Invert image across y-axis.
-Note that this does NOT change the origin from the upper-left corner to the lower-left corner; subsequent calls to easyppm_{get,set}_pixel() will still be relative to the upper-left corner.
+Note that this does NOT change the origin from the upper-left corner to the lower-left corner; subsequent calls to `easyppm_get()` and `easyppm_set()` will still be relative to the upper-left corner.
 However, this is useful as a final step before sending the image to a system with a different origin (e.g. OpenGL).

     easyppm_invert_y(&ppm);

 ### easyppm_read
 Reads non-binary PBM/PGM/PPM images from disk and stores them in the given PPM struct.
-Because this currently requires max channel values of 255 and one pixel per line, it will likely not work correctly for images not created using easyppm (this is something I hope to address soon).
+Because this currently requires max channel values of 255 and one pixel per line, it will likely not work correctly for images not created using `easyppm` (this is something I hope to address soon).
 The file extension is required to be either ".pbm", ".pgm", or ".ppm", and the inferred image type must match the image type of the PPM struct passed in.
 Failure to do so results in a runtime error.

     easyppm_read(&ppm, "image.ppm"); // Infers PPM format, must match type of ppm